April 2026: Shuri Castle Review Today! Excitement Grows as the Main Hall Slowly Reveals its Form

 10-shureimon

-Hello, everyone!
-Are you enjoying your time in Okinawa?
+Hello everyone!
+Are you enjoying your trip in Okinawa?

-Today, I’d like to introduce Shuri Castle (Shurijo Castle Park), one of the most iconic and popular destinations for any Okinawan trip.
+This time, I’d like to introduce Shuri Castle, one of the most popular tourist spots in Okinawa.

-Sadly, in October 2019, a tragic fire destroyed several of its main structures.
+Unfortunately, in October 2019, a fire destroyed many of the main buildings.

 Japanese Page